98% fundedDonate Now

 Mama was diagnosed with Multiple Sclerosis (MS) in her late 20’s.
 MS is a life-altering condition in which there is no cure.
 Symptoms include chronic fatigue, muscular pain, bladder/bowel dysfunction, gait and coordination difficulties, blurred/double vision and cognitive impairments.
 As the disease progresses, many patients experience emotional or mental health issues, requiring further adaption and change.

 Jesus carried out His mission through the cross.
-He suffered physically, emotionally, mentally and spiritually and all out of pure love and will of His father.
+He suffered physically, emotionally, mentally and spiritually, all out of pure love and will of His father.
 Mama’s strength and courage comes from our Lord.
-Through the Holy Eucharist “Jesus’ grace is sufficient, for His power is made perfect in weakness.
+Through the Holy Eucharist “Jesus’ grace is sufficient, for His power is made perfect in our weakness.
 If we are weak, we are strong in Christ.”
 (2 Cor.
 12:9-1).
-Fortitude, a gift of the Holy Spirit eases the burden to bear the sufferings of our crosses.
+Fortitude, a gift of the Holy Spirit eases the burden to bear the suffering of our crosses.
 As Christians, we know life is full of suffering, trials and tribulations, all of which we have to endure as we make our journey home to God.
 However, it is through these hardships in which we make reparation for our sins and those of others.
 “Peter warns us that we may have to suffer various trials.
 Peter does not want us to be discouraged by this reality, but understand that such suffering purifies us and prepares us for union with God.”
 1 Peter 1:6.
 Many of the saints willingly embraced suffering and most prayed for it.

 Today, society finds it difficult to understand suffering from an all good and loving God.
 Today’s culture seeks worldly pleasures and comfort.
 Today’s culture has forgotten who Jesus is and what He came to do.
 Today’s culture has forgotten what Jesus taught.
 “If anyone wishes to come after me, he must deny himself, take up his cross daily and follow me.”
 (Lk 9:23).
 Sadly, today’s culture has buried the cross.
-Today’s culture has forgotten that without the cross there is only death of which there can be no salvation.
+Today’s culture has forgotten that without the cross there is only death and of which there can be no salvation.

 At some point in life everyone will experience suffering in one form or another.
 There are the crosses of poverty, illness, broken relationships, separation from loved ones through death, job loss, etc. However there is beauty to be found in suffering for it’s a sharing in Gods great plan to redeem the world.
 When we endure suffering with a joyful spirit we partake in the cross of Jesus.
-When we offer up our suffering and sacrifice we share in salvation for others.
+When we offer up our suffering and sacrifice we share in the salvation of others.
 We suffer because we love Christ.
-What a wonderful purpose and meaning suffering gives to each one’s live if it accepted and offered up.
+What a wonderful purpose and meaning suffering gives to each one’s life if accepted and offered up.
 Being a disciple means to be Christ like.
 Nothing else makes us more like Christ, than the cross.
 Suffering well can also mean strengthening, developing, and molding us for something greater that we will be called upon to do by our Lord later in life.
 Or it’s an opportunity to be in the right place at the right time to do God's work.
 Perhaps we meet someone in a doctor's office that we would not have met otherwise.
-It is through Divine Providence that we met this person either for their benefit, ours or countless other people whose lives we will never know or meet.
+It is through Divine Providence that we met this person either for their benefit, ours or countless other people who we will never know or meet.
 Think of the impact one encounter can make on a whole group or better yet generation.

 Hard as it may be to accept, suffering is a gift from God.
 It is through suffering in which we become most united to Christ Crucified.
 To place the cross in front of our life and leave the world behind means to trust in the one who gave us life.
 The way of the cross is one that leads to trust in Jesus and His plan of salvation.
-It is the way to the one who promises the way to the fullness of life and true happiness.
+It is the way to the One who promises the way to the fullness of life and true happiness.
 Our Sorrowful Mother Mary was the first disciple to suffer from her ‘yes’ to the Angel Gabriel to Calvary where she remained with her Son at the foot of the cross.

 If you asked mama which life is easier, more comfortable, more pleasurable, before or after the fall, she would obviously say before.
 However, if you asked mama which life has increased her faith and trust in our Lord?
 United and conformed more fully to the image of Christ?
 Is less self seeking and more Him seeking?
 Is helping bring others to Christ and aiding in their salvation, and will bring about her salvation?
 Mama would most certainly say life after the fall.

-In retrospect the fall has been one of mom’s greatest blessings.
+In retrospect, the fall has been one of mama's greatest blessings.
 Life after the fall has brought her in closer relationship with her family.
-Life after the falls has brought mamma to daily mass, time with Jesus in Eucharistic Adoration and frequenting the sacraments of Christ’s Holy Church.
+Life after the falls has brought mama to daily mass, time with Jesus in Eucharistic Adoration and frequenting the sacraments of Christ’s Holy Church.
 How valuable to the soul is the life of grace given through the Holy Eucharist and the Sacrament of Reconciliation.
 How valuable to a soul are the intercessory prayers offered for the salvation of souls.
 How valuable is the morning offering prayer in which pain and suffering are offered up to our Lord for the Holy Souls in Purgatory.
 Life after the fall means prayers and sacrifices for Holy Priests, a Renewal and Sanctification of the Catholic Church instituted by Jesus Christ and special dedication to St. Joseph.
 Being born on the Feast Day of Our Lady of Sorrows, life after the fall has brought about a special devotion to Our Blessed Mother and a wonderful opportunity to become an advocate for the unborn through the 40 days of Life Campaign.
 Life after the fall is good because God is good all the time.

 Let us never lose sight of the grace and blessings that come through the cross.
 After all, the worst of all suffering was aligned with the most beautiful and fruitful event in all of human history.
 We call it Good Friday.
 Jesus suffered death on a cross; a tragedy in which good came about.
 It was through the unconditional love and self-sacrifice of one Man in which the gates of Heaven were opened for all who choose to take up their cross and follow Him.

-I love you to Heaven and Back.
+Mama, I love you to Heaven and Back.